scil/LaravelFly/readme.md

-Tinker can be used online and laravel can be much faster by LaravelFly.
+LaravelFly runs Laravel much faster, and Tinker can be used online(when Laravel is working).
 Thanks to [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)

 ## Doc